Geometric random graphs and Rado sets in sequence spaces: Proof of Theorem : almost all sets in are Rado

 \begin{proof}[Proof of Claim] By the \idf\ property, for all distinct $w$ and $z$ in $V_t$, we have $\fracpart{w_\infty} \ne \fracpart{z_\infty}$.
 Also $\fracpart{x_\infty}$ is distinct from $\fracpart{z_\infty}$ for each $z\in V_t$ and $0<\fracpart{x_\infty}<1$.
 Hence, $F_\infty= \{\fracpart{z_\infty}\colon z\in V_t\}\cup \{0,1, \fracpart{x_\infty}\}$ consists of $|V_t|+3$ elements.
 Since $F_\infty$ contains 0 and 1, $\fracpart{x_\infty}$ is neither the largest nor the smallest element of the set.
 For all sufficiently large $i$, the ordering of $F_i=\{\fracpart{z_i}\colon z\in V_t\}\cup \{0,1,\fracpart{x_i}\}$ is identical to the ordering of $F_\infty$ (that is if $z_i$ is the $k$th largest element of $F_i$ for some $z\in V_t$, then $z_\infty$ is the $k$th largest element of $F_\infty$).
 Since $u_i$ is the next largest element of $F_i$ after $x_i$ and $\ell_i$ is the next smallest element of $F_i$ before $x_i$, we deduce that $u_i\to u_\infty$ and $\ell_i\to\ell_\infty$ as required. \end{proof}

 To continue the proof of the theorem, we will first form a \emph{target sequence} $y \in c$.
 The idea is to choose a sequence whose remainders are trapped above $\ell$ and below $u $ coordinate-wise.
-The target sequence may not be in $W$, but we can use a density argument to find a sequence in $W$ sufficiently close to our target sequence.
+If we would set $\varphi_{t+1}(x)=y$, then the extended function would satisfy condition (3) of the induction hypothesis, i.e.~the map would be a coordinate-wise step isometry.
+The target sequence may not be in $W$, but we can use a density argument to find a sequence in $W$ sufficiently close to our target sequence which satisfies condition (3) of the induction hypothesis, and also condition (2).